-I am Lieutenant Colonel Jerry D. Hubbard, the Department Head and Senior Professor of Army ROTC.
-I am a graduate of Army ROTC from Florida Southern College in 1990, and have served in the in the Army for over 25 years, both as an enlisted Soldier and an officer.
+I am Lieutenant Colonel James D. Scrogin, the Department Head and Senior Professor of Army ROTC.
+I am a graduate of Army ROTC from Northwest Missouri State in 1996, and have served in the in the Army for over 22 years, both as an enlisted Soldier and an officer.
 I love being able to give back and help young people.
-I am also a father of one child, and when I speak with you, or with your child, I do so from a position of complete integrity and disclosure, because I would want the same for my son.
+I am also a father of two children, and when I speak with you, or with your child, I do so from a position of complete integrity and disclosure, because I would want the same for my sons.
 This letter is written directly from me to curious, and possibly concerned, parents.

 I’d like to share with you some thoughts on the military, our officer program, the Cadre Team and provide a little information on financial resources.

 The Military.
 Less than 1% of Americans serve in the military.
 With less than a third of that serving as an officer in the military.
 As officers, we are a very small, very professional group who serve something greater than ourselves, and give back to our great country.
 Furthermore, Army ROTC is one of the paths to becoming an Army officer (approximately 80% of today’s Army officers come from ROTC programs like ours).